-Fig 23.32-Just a handful of parts are needed to connect the brick amplifier module.
-All capacitor pairs are 10 $\mu\text{F}/35$ V chip or tantalum units in parallel with 1 nF chip capacitors.
+Fig 23.28-Just a handful of parts are needed to connect the brick amplifier module.
+All capacitor pairs are 10 μ F/35 V chip or tantalum units in parallel with 1 nF chip capacitors.
 D1 is a 4-A (minimum) 50-V power rectifier such as Digi-Key Gl820CT-ND.
 It prevents damage due to reverse connection of the power leads.
 U1 is a 7809 voltage regulator (9-V, 1-A).
 Check RF Parts and Down East Microwave for pricing and availability of the amplifier module.

-Keep the input and output lines 0.10-inch wide to maintain the 50- $\Omega$ input and output impedance.
+tain the 50- Ω input and output impedance.
 The type N connectors should be mounted on the end of the heat sink in such a manner that the center conductors lie directly on the board traces.
 Ensure that the circuit board is well grounded to the heat sink by drilling and tapping several holes through the circuit board as shown.

-This amplifier operates in class AB lin-

-ear, and therefore draws some (about 400 mA) dc current when not transmitting.
+This amplifier operates in class AB linear, and therefore draws some (about 400 mA) dc current when not transmitting.
 It was decided that the additional circuit complexity to cut the amplifier off completely was not warranted.
 You just turn off the dc supply during long standby periods.
 The full load current is approximately 4A.